 What I Like and Dislike About WordPress

-I love the overall functionality of my WordPress and the many options for customising my website.
+I love the overall functionality of my WordPress and the many options for customizing my website.

-I especially love the blogging aspect of WordPress as there are many more options to customise your blog than compared with a website builder like Squarespace.
-The drag-and-drop editor is especially good.
+I especially love the blogging aspect of WordPress as there are many more options to customize your blog than compared with a website builder like Squarespace.
+The drag-and-drop editor is excellent.